Aurinutra

 Manufacturing is evolving fast.

-Automation improves efficiency and may reduce MOQs.
+1. Automation in Supplement Manufacturing – Automation improves efficiency and may reduce MOQs.

-AI helps brands order smarter and with less waste.
+2. AI-Driven Inventory Forecasting – AI helps brands order smarter and with less waste.

-Eco-friendly packaging often requires larger MOQs due to specialty materials.
+3. Sustainable Packaging and How It Affects MOQs – Eco-friendly packaging often requires larger MOQs due to specialty materials.

-Ingredient shortages may temporarily increase MOQs for certain formulas.
+4. Global Supply Chain Shifts Impacting Raw Materials – Ingredient shortages may temporarily increase MOQs for certain formulas.

 📈 See details about 2026 supplement manufacturing trends